Arts & Sciences Computer Science

 Graduate Programs.
 The CSE Department offers several graduate degree programs: master of science in computer science, master of science in computer science with computer engineering specialization, master of science in computer science with bioinformatics specialization, doctor of philosophy in computer science, doctor of philosophy in engineering with computer engineering specialization, doctor of philosophy in computer science with bioinformatics specialization, and joint doctor of philosophy in computer science and mathematics.
 See the Graduate Studies Bulletin for details.

 Computer Science (45 hours)

 Technical Electives (9-11 hrs)

 Any CSCE/RAIK 3xx or 4xx courses except CSCE 390, CSCE 490, and RAIK courses lacking CSCE equivalents (except that RAIK 301H, RAIK 302H, RAIK 384H, RAIK 401H, and RAIK 402H are acceptable as technical electives).

 Up to 3 hours of CSCE 491 can be used for technical electives, and an additional 3 hours can be used toward the 120 hours required for the degree.

 Students completing the Jeffrey S. Raikes School of Computer Science and Management automatically satisfy the technical electives and senior design experience requirements and need only CSCE 251, CSCE 322, and the 6 hours of depth courses to satisfy the computer science requirements.

 Science (12 hours)

-Must be in courses intended for science/engineering majors and must include at least two laboratories in a single science discipline.
-The CSE department has identified the following five disciplines with their acceptable courses:
+Must take at least 12 credit hours of courses intended for science/engineering majors and must include at least one laboratory.
+The CSE Department has identified the following five disciplines with their acceptable courses: